itsbibekbhattarai/bibek_test_repo/README.md

 # bibek_test_repo
 its just  a try using github
-in this repo i will be mastring github !!
+in this repo i will be mastering github !!